Australian king parrot: Distribution and habitat

 Australian king parrots range from north and central Queensland to southern Victoria.
 They are frequently seen in small groups with various species of rosella.
-Further from their normal eastern upland habitat, they are also found in Canberra during winter, the outer western suburbs and north shore of Sydney, and the Carnarvon Gorge in central Queensland.
+Further from their normal eastern upland habitat, they are also found in Canberra during winter, the outer western and northern suburbs of Sydney, and the Carnarvon Gorge in central Queensland.

 Aviculture

 In their native Australia, king parrots are occasionally bred in aviaries and kept as calm and relatively quiet household pets if hand-raised.

 As pets, they have limited "talking" ability and normally prefer not to be handled, but they do bond readily to people and can be very devoted.

 They tend to be selective in their choice of seeds that they eat, preferring black sunflower seeds and tend not to ingest small seeds found in pre-packaged retail bags.

 They are relatively unknown outside Australia.
 Life expectancy in the wild is unknown, but some pets have been known to live up to 25 years.

 King parrots are near the bottom of the pecking order.
-At a food source of seeds, the approximate order is as follows: Cockatoo, rainbow Lorikeet, magpie, corella, galah, king parrot, crimson rosella.
+At a food source of seeds, the approximate order is as follows: cockatoo, rainbow lorikeet, magpie, corella, galah, king parrot, crimson rosella.